ENTRY POINTS & RESOURCES FOR FEDERAL EMPLOYMENT

 The Federal employment and application process is different from the private sector in many regards, and can be highly specific and obscure to most first-time applicants.
 OPM shares helpful information clarifying common myths about the hiring process here.
 Take the time to learn more about the process of preparing a Federal resume and applying to Federal Jobs below to get started.

 For additional support consider visiting GoGovernment, an initiative of the Partnership for Public Service that is designed to be your guide as you consider, apply, and secure federal employment.
-They’ll help you research federal agencies and government careers as well as provide practical tips for completing your application.

 Apart from career positions in the Federal government, applicants interested in serving in a political appointment in the Biden-Harris administration may apply for these non-career positions here.